ANIA PABIS GUILLAUME Artist

 Her sculptures are remarkable, both by their expression and symbolism.
 They include small objects (and some jewellery), medium and large art work designed for open spaces.
 She works with the Godard, Clementi, Chapon and Bronze d'Airain art foundries.

-The work of Ania Guillaume Pabis has been seen by the public in numerous exhibitions in France, Monaco, Belgium, Poland, The Netherlands, Switzerland, China and Japan.
-She won several distinctions in Japan.
+The work of Ania Guillaume Pabis has been seen by the public in numerous exhibitions in France, Monaco, the U.K., Belgium, Poland, The Netherlands, Switzerland, China and Japan.
+She won several distinctions in Japan and Monaco.